You can’t fault Lippincott for persisting with corporate names based on the word ‘allegiance’.

 2. Controversy is good for newspaper circulation figures.
 There will always be people who don’t like a name change for whatever reason, and reporters will always find them for a quote.
 Be prepared.

 4. Manage expectations about names.
-New names will always remind people of something more familiar to begin with.
-They have to be given a context in which to understand the name.
+New names will always remind people of something else, something more familiar, to begin with.
+People have to be given a context in which to understand the name.

 5. People will get used to new names over time as long as they are free from negative connotations that cannot be overcome (plain dumb names not withstanding).